Shitou Xiqian: Physical remains

 There have been a series of disputed claims regarding the current location of Shitou's physical remains.
 There is a mummy at Mt.
 Sekito Temple in Japan which is said to be Shitou's.
 Various Japanese sources state that this mummy was rescued by a Japanese traveller from a fire at a temple in Hunan during the chaos of the rebellion that overthrew the Qing Dynasty (1911–1912).
 Chinese sources often state instead that it was stolen by Japanese forces during the Second Sino-Japanese War (1937–1945).
 Researcher James Robson argues that there is little evidence Shitou's body was mummified and that the remains enshrined at Mt.
 Sekito Temple are likely those of a different monk also named Wuji.

 Writings

-Shítóu is credited with the authorship of two well-known Zen Buddhist poems.
+Shítóu is credited with the authorship of two well-known Chan Buddhist poems.
 The Sandokai lays out a comprehensive view of the nature of truth.
 The Song of the Grass Hut is a paean to a life of secluded meditation.